Updated March 18, 2026

 Info

-Water Conservation
+Water Conservation Awareness

-All of Corfu — especially rural areas
+All of Corfu — especially rural villages, the north coast, and areas away from Corfu Town's main supply

 How to avoid